leouieda/remote-sensing/lectures/2-optical/content.md

 ---

-# Thermal bands
+# Thermal bands (wavelengths > 10,000 nm)

-Bands with wavelengths > 10,000 nm allow calculation of the surface temperature on land and oceans.
+Allow calculation of the surface temperature on land and oceans.

 <div class="container">
 <div class="col">